sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/cognitive_biases.md

 {{<image
     src="/images/concepts/survivorship_bias_wald.png"
-    alt="a schematic drawing of a WWII bomber, with damage marked on it. credit: McGeddon CC BY-SA 4.0" caption="a schematic drawing of a WWII bomber, with damage marked on it. credit: McGeddon CC BY-SA 4.0" float="right"
+    alt="a schematic drawing of a WWII bomber, with damage marked on it.
+Credit: McGeddon CC BY-SA 4.0" caption="a schematic drawing of a WWII bomber, with damage marked on it.
+Credit: McGeddon CC BY-SA 4.0" float="right"
     size="25%" >}}

-During World War II, the US Navy was analyzing the damage to returning fighter planes to determine where to add armor.
+During World War II, the US Navy was analyzing the damage to returning fighter planes to determine where to add armour.
 Initially, they considered reinforcing the areas most frequently hit by enemy fire, based on the damage observed on the planes that made it back.

 However, Abraham Wald, a statistician, pointed out that this approach was flawed due to survivorship bias.
 The planes that returned safely did so